How is Sixth Form different from main school?

 Please familiarise yourself with the times of our school day (registration time, lesson periods, etc.)

 As a Sixth Form student, your son / daughter will have some additional study time during the week.
 This can be used for study, completion of work, voluntary activities or work experience.
 The Sixth Form ‘Hub’, a study area, the Library / LRC and the various learning environments around the school are all available for Sixth Form students to use.
-All students must sign in with Mrs Whitham in their study periods.
+All students must sign in with Mrs Edwards in their study periods.

 Sixth Form students are required to stay on the school site during their study periods; however, they can leave the site at break and lunchtime.
 If they leave the school site at any other time, they should sign out (and back in again as necessary) at Student Services so that we know who is and who is not on the school site during an emergency for instance.
-If a student wishes to leave early due to feeling unwell, they must complete a sickness form from Mrs Burke and this must be authorised by one of the Sixth Form Team.
+If a student wishes to leave early due to feeling unwell, they must complete a sickness form from Mrs Edwards and this must be authorised by one of the Sixth Form Team.

 The Key Stage 5 targets will be set mechanistically (using L3VA and ALPS) by the Director of Sixth Form.
 These targets will be monitored by subject staff to ensure they are sufficiently challenging.
 Subject staff should then communicate with the Director of Sixth Form who will make a decision as to whether the final target should be increased and will inform the data manager.
 Targets will be loaded into SIMS, SISRA, MATRIX / MABL so as all staff have access to and can check progress of their students against the correct target.
 This is based on their GCSE results.
 The target grade gives an indication of what should be achievable and combined with your son / daughter’s assessment results, gives you an indication of whether they are performing below, at or above expectations.
 Above expectation is to be encouraged!